API Reference

 Get the time index.

-This attribute is an alias for public attribute index of the superclass RandomVector.
+This attribute is an alias for the public attribute index of the superclass RandomVector.

 Returns: